sam-astro/Astro8-Computer/docs/Architecture/Memory Layout.md

 Bank: `1`<br>
 Percent: `82-100%` <br>
-Range: `53871 - 65535` <br>
+Range: `53870 - 65534` (inclusive) <br>
 Words: `11664`

-Contains the pixel's color data to be <br>
-displayed at the corresponding location.
+Contains the pixel's color data to be displayed at the corresponding location.

 <br>
 <br>